 The incubation period of the disease varies from 3 to 5 days, then it begins to actively manifest itself and enters the acute phase.

-The nature of infantile dysentery
+The nature of childhood dysentery

-Physicians allocate several ways of contracting dysentery:
+Doctors highlight several ways of contracting dysentery:

-• Contact household method.
+• Contact-household method.
 Infection is possible through shared utensils, toys or unwashed hands.

 Symptoms in children